 The first is the hen housed production, which is the number of eggs that a hen lays after placement in the in the laying house.
 For hen housed egg production zero egg is a valid observation for an individual hen.
 Hen that dies subsequent to placement in the laying house and hens that never lay are part of the hen housed population and they contribute to the hen -housed egg production.
 Hen housed egg production is a combination of three components -age at first egg; rate of egg production; from the start of egg production and viability.
-The hen housed egg production of layers were calculated by the following formula:

-Hen Housed Egg production: = $$\frac{\text{Number of eggs laid by hen in a particular time}}{\text{Total number of hen placed in to the room}} \times 100$$

-The proper management follows better production the selected farm the peak production 84% and 83%.
-Due to the early age production (24 wks age) the production % was less but it is was slightly more.
-But peak production started 26 weeks of age (same as guide line) which was constant for 32 weeks of age.
-The hen-housed egg production of two layer strains are shown below in Table 5.
-From this Table 5, it is clear that the egg production performance was better for Hisex Brown than that of ISA brown layers.
+The hen housed egg production of layers were calculated by the following formula: Hen Housed Egg production: = $\frac{\text{Number of eggs laid by hen in a particular time}{\text{Total number of hen placed in to the room}} \times 100$.
+The proper management follows better production the selected farm the peak production 82% and 80%.
+Due to the early age production started 26 weeks of age (same as guide line) which was constant for 32 weeks of age.
+The hen-housed egg production performance was better for Hisex Brown than that of ISA brown layers.
 The performance may be due to the variation of breed or strains, feed supply, management and other factors.